Last Updated: April 7, 2023

 When to Plant Tomato Seeds Indoors

 It is important to get the timing right when planting tomatoes.
 If you plant too early, the plants will outgrow their indoor containers before the weather is warm enough outside.
-Plant too late, and you may risk getting smaller yields.
+Plant too late, and you may end up with smaller yields.

 In short, tomato seeds should be planted indoors 4-6 weeks prior to the last risk of frost.
 This allows enough time for the plants to grow a strong root system indoors, and increases the growing season in cooler climates.